smilers/windows-itpro-docs/windows/configuration/unified-write-filter/hibernate-once-resume-many-horm.md

 > [!NOTE]
 >
-> - Don't disable hibernate (i.e. powercfg /h off) because it will delete the hiberfil.sys which HORM requires.
+> - Don't disable hibernate (i.e. powercfg /h off) because it deletes the hiberfil.sys which HORM requires.
 > - Even after you set all these settings, the timestamp of hiberfil.sys is updated after the system reboot.
-This is because UWF cannot filter the hiberfil.sys file, and the file needs to be compressed and decompressed during the system reboot.
+This is because UWF can't filter the hiberfil.sys file, and the file needs to be compressed and decompressed during the system reboot.
 However, this doesn't change the content of hiberfil.sys so the preconfigured state of the device is protected.

 ## Configure HORM